gopro2027/ESP32-Lightweight-Github-Releases-CICD-OTA/README.md

 3. Under **Build and deployment > Source**, choose **Deploy from a branch**.
 4. Set the branch to **`main`** and the folder to **`/docs`**, then click **Save**.
 5. Wait for the first deployment to finish (GitHub shows the live URL at the top of the Pages settings once it is ready; it can take a minute or two on the first publish).
-6. The installer is served at `https://<your-username>.github.io/<your-repo>/flash/` - for the example repo that is [`https://gopro2027.github.io/ESP32-Lightweight-Github-Releases-CICD-OTA/flash/`](https://gopro2027.github.io/ESP32-Lightweight-Github-Releases-CICD-OTA/flash/), or on the custom domain at [`https://ESP32-Lightweight-Github-Releases-CICD-OTA.oasman.co/flash/`](https://ESP32-Lightweight-Github-Releases-CICD-OTA.oasman.co/flash/).
+6. The installer is served at `https://<your-username>.github.io/<your-repo>/flash/` - for the example repo that is [`https://gopro2027.github.io/ESP32-Lightweight-Github-Releases-CICD-OTA/flash/`](https://gopro2027.github.io/ESP32-Lightweight-Github-Releases-CICD-OTA/flash/).
+You can also [view the demo of the flashing site](https://ESP32-Lightweight-Github-Releases-CICD-OTA.oasman.co/flash/) on the custom domain to preview the UI (**note:** flashing will not succeed there because the workers are not published).

 Notes: